-There are very few mosques in Morocco that non-Muslims are allowed to enter.
+Hassan II Mosque — There are very few mosques in Morocco that non-Muslims are allowed to enter.
 The Hassan II Mosque is one of them (the other is Tim Mil Mosque south of Ouirgane).
 Located along the Atlantic, about a half an hour walk from the Casa Port train station (or a 15-20 dirham petit taxi ride), the Hassan II Mosque rises 210 meters (about 700 feet) into the air.
-It is the largest and one of the most ornate mosques in the maghreb.
+It is the largest and one of the most ornate mosques in the world.
 Much of the surface of the mosque is covered in ornate, traditional Moroccan tile work (zellij), woodcarving, and stucco work.
 Of particular note is the vast, decorative prayer hall.

 To visit the Hassan II Mosque, you must be dressed appropriately.
 Men should wear pants and shirts, no shorts or tank tops.
 Women must cover their heads, arms and legs.

 Tours are available all days, except for Fridays and religious holidays.
 Tickets are 120 dirhams (60 dirhams for students with IDs) and can be purchased at the mosque.
 Currently, tours are conducted in French, Spanish, English, German and Fus’ha (standard Arabic).